 Between the constant connection our phones provide and the ever-growing list of places to go and things to try, it seems like we’re busier than ever.
 And while some families might thrive on the activity, it’s important to have a relaxing space that offers a break from it all.
 Which is why everyone can use this guide– Room By Room: How to Make Your Home a More Relaxing Place

-And what better place to relax than your own home?
+Because what better place to relax than your own home?

 Unfortunately, our homes sometimes become the vessel for more stimulation like smartphones and video calls.
 But don’t worry!
 There are simple ways to make your home feel relaxing in spite of your hectic and seemingly hyper-connected daily life.
 Let’s explore a few ways you can make different rooms in your home more welcoming and relaxing places to be.